cloud-gov/cg-site/content/docs/getting-started/concepts.md

 * To run multiple long-running processes, run them as separate applications.
 * To build static assets on cloud.gov, [build assets on CI]({{< relref "assets.md#build-assets-on-ci" >}}).

 **Custom buildpacks:** If your application can't use a standard buildpack, you can use a [custom buildpack]({{< relref "docs/apps/custom-buildpacks.md">}}).
-This means that if you use a custom buildpack, you're responsible for keeping your buildpack up-to-date and patching vulnerabilities in it.
+When you use a custom buildpack, you're responsible for keeping your buildpack up-to-date and patching vulnerabilities in it.
 See [this chart illustrating your responsibilities]({{< relref "overview/technology/responsibilities.md">}}) for more detail.